simpleanalytics/docs/_docs/31_integrations/35_chartbrew.md

 canonical: https://chartbrew.com/blog/how-to-visualize-simple-analytics-data-with-chartbrew/
 ---

-In this tutorial, we are going to connect Simple Analytics' API, get different datasets, and create a dashboard in Chartbrew to show all this data.
+In this tutorial, we will connect Simple Analytics' API, get different datasets, and create a dashboard in Chartbrew to show all this data.

 [Chartbrew](https://chartbrew.com/) allows you to connect all your databases and APIs to create beautiful live charts and visualize your data.
-It supports public dashboards and helps you connect multiple data sources into one dashboard.
+It supports public dashboards and helps you combine multiple data sources into one dashboard.

+{%
+  include video.html
+  slug="chartbrew"
+  formats="mp4,ogg,webm,wmv"
+  poster="video.png"
+%}

 The part we're going to focus on here is creating a Chartbrew dashboard with data from the Simple Analytics API.
-In this tutorial, we are going to go through how to connect to the API, and then we are going to create a chart and a table view to display the data inside [Chartbrew](https://chartbrew.com/).
-For this tutorial, we are going to use the public data from the [simpleanalytics.com](https://simpleanalytics.com/simpleanalytics.com) site itself, but you can use your own website if you wish.
+In this tutorial, we will go through how to connect to the API, and then we will create a chart and a table view to display the data inside [Chartbrew](https://chartbrew.com/).
+For this tutorial, we will use the public data from the [simpleanalytics.com](https://simpleanalytics.com/simpleanalytics.com) site itself, but you can use your own website if you wish.

 Grab your favorite brew, create a new project in Chartbrew and let's get started!